-Nearly half of IT leaders fear AI will them in the next decade
+Nearly half of IT leaders fear AI will replace them by 2030

 Two-fifths of IT leaders (41%) believe that artificial intelligence (AI) will make them redundant within the next 10 years.

-Trend Micro’s research found that only 9% of respondents were confident AI wouldn’t replace their job within a decade, and 32% said they thought the technology would eventually work to completely automate all cyber security, leaving little need for human intervention.
+Trend Micro research found that only 9% of respondents were confident AI wouldn’t replace their job within the next decade, and 32% said they thought the technology would eventually work to completely automate all cyber security, leaving little need for human intervention.

 Nearly a quarter (24%) of IT directors and managers, CIOs, and CTOs polled also claimed data access will be tied to biometric or DNA data by 2030, making unauthorized access impossible.

 Bharat Mistry, technical director at Trend Micro, said that while AI is a useful tool in defending against threats, its value can only be harnessed in combination with human expertise.

 “We shouldn’t worry about jobs becoming obsolete.
 The profession will certainly adapt and evolve in new ways.
 In the meantime, AI and automation can help us to alleviate the problems caused by critical skills shortages,” Mistry said.